Updated Standings For NJPW G1 Climax 33 | 411MANIA

 Updated Standings For NJPW G1 Climax 33

-New Japan Pro Wrestling held night eight of the G1 Climax earlier today at Korakuen Hall in Tokyo.
+New Japan Pro Wrestling held night nine of the G1 Climax earlier today at Ota City General Gymnasium in Tokyo.
 You can find the updated standings below.

 Block A: